-- 2.8 The University's general entry requirement for admission to a taught postgraduate programme is a first degree.
-For a particular programme the subject range of acceptable degrees may be specified, including for instance an Honours degree in a named subject.
-Direct Entry to a Masters programme (as distinct from progression to a Masters on the basis of PgD performance should require that the entrant holds an honours degree or an accepted equivalent. - 2.9 The University's general entry requirement for admission to CertHE/DipHE and Graduate Certificates and Diplomas will be considered in accordance with the qualification descriptors and equivalencies in the Scottish Credit and Qualifications Framework. - 2.10 In addition to the above, programme documentation will set out appropriate requirements for specific prior qualifications and/or experience, and any competitive entry requirements.
+- 2.8 The University's general entry requirement for admission to a taught postgraduate programme is an undergraduate degree.
+Some Masters programmes require at least an Upper Second Class (2:1) degree and some may specifiy the relevant subject required. - 2.9 The University's general entry requirement for admission to CertHE/DipHE and Graduate Certificates and Diplomas will be considered in accordance with the qualification descriptors and equivalencies in the Scottish Credit and Qualifications Framework. - 2.10 In addition to the above, programme documentation will set out appropriate requirements for specific prior qualifications and/or experience, and any competitive entry requirements.
 The University's equality and diversity policies apply, and equivalent qualifications and/or experience will be accepted in place of those specified.
 Programmes which provide entry into specific professions may be obliged to meet particular requirements on admissions set by Professional, Statutory and Regulatory Bodies (PSRBs) for entry, for example for Protection of Vulnerable Groups. - 2.11 School Admissions Officers, Central Admissions Staff or Education Guidance Advisors will assess potential entry qualifications and their suitability for individual programmes of study.
 Guidance on qualifications can be found in UCAS publications on UK and International Qualifications.
 Students may be offered a programme of study that includes pre-sessional English language training in addition to their formal academic programme.
 The University also subscribes to the National Academic Recognition Information Centre (NARIC) which provides definitive information on the equivalence of international qualifications in relation to those of the UK.
 (See RPL below)